joshtong/open-source-ict4d/README.md

 # Open-source platforms and tools for ICT4D

 Let’s compile a list of open-source platforms and tools for ICT4D (information and communication technologies for development).
-A list could help organizations around the world to identify gaps, avoid duplication, and improve existing solutions for international relief and development.
+A list of open-source solutions could help relief and development organizations to discover free platforms and tools, extend existing solutions, and avoid duplicating each other’s work.
+It could also help organizations avoid getting locked into long-term relationships with individual vendors.

 This list does not in any way represent an endorsement of technologies, organizations, or approaches.